 – A several Trillion Dollar plan to rebuild America’s deteriorating infrastructure.

 Rebuild our roads, bridges, airports, rail yards, schools…a massive WPA-like mission to save our crumbling national infrastructure.
+A trip to many other countries with modern cities will tell you this is a must.

 – Private doctors, private hospitals, but with one payer.